CDC to Re-evaluate the HECAT- the Health Curriculum Guide for Grades K-12

 The CDC must re-evaluate the HECAT in consultation with nutriton education and eating disorder experts.
 The HECAT and health curriculums that precede it need to consider the following:

-- Obesity prevention should not be the basis of the health curriculum or nutrition education.
+- “Ob*sity prevention” should not be the basis of the health curriculum or nutrition education.
 The curriculum should promote a student’s healthy relationship with food and their bodies.
-Obesity prevention is the opposite of “healthy” eating as it lacks the ability to learn to eat intuitively.
+Rather than focusing on weight, health and nutrition education must focus on body appreciation, care, respect, and trust by eating foods that both nourish and satisfy, while also enjoying physical movement.

 - Do not label food as healthy/unhealthy or good/bad.
 Nutrition has no moral value.
 Nutrition is too complex to label in such concrete terms.